Scan with Photocopiers, too!

 Have a big scanning project?

-If our self service scanners don't meet your needs or if you have a large scanning project, the MIT Libraries Document Services unit offers various fee-based digitization services.
+If our self service scanners don't meet your needs, or if you have a large scanning project, MIT Libraries Scanning Services offers various fee-based digitization services.

 No-cost, self-service book scanners are available for all library visitors.
 The scanners allow easy copying of most library materials.